 I hope this illustrates the importance and effectiveness of filing epeople petitions in our fight to end the dog and cat meat trade in Korea:

 Filing 1 epeople petition is as effective as:

 – 100 Emails sent to the Korean government

 – 10,000 Tweets

 – 10,000 Facebook posts

-You can find how to file the epeople petition on our campaign pages.
-Click HERE for the campaign pages.
-Then click “Click for Call to Action!” in the campaign list for campaign pages for each Korean cities.
+Click HERE for the list of our campaign pages which will show you how to file the epeople petition.
+Then click “Click for Call to Action!” for the campaign pages for each Korean city.

 Click HERE for a “how to file” video by Susan.

 If you don’t feel comfortable about using your address for the petition, use our PO Box address below instead: